 About the Author

-John Kenneth Galbraith appears frequently in quote anthologies.
-Their reflections often relate to themes like life.
+The name John Kenneth Galbraith appears in collections of familiar quotations.
+Their phrases often explore ideas tied to life.

 Style and Structure